xlcteam/xlc-team.info/content/about.md

 to get done...}*

 A good team needs to be adaptable.
 Or there just has to be someone who is able to fill the holes when they appear.

 Thankfully we have someone who does precisely that.
 His name is Adrián (he is also known as adman or один) and is a man of many jobs.
-As you can see in above he does pretty much everything but we should not forget that he also produces some decent quality Python code.
+As you can see above he does pretty much everything but we should not forget that he also produces some decent quality Python code.